 Strategy is your competitive game plan.
 It describes the overarching approach of how you will achieve your objectives.
 I want to share with you how we think about Meltano and the larger data ecosystem from both the business and product side.
 After reading this post, our expectation is that you’ll better understand our approach to building in this market, how we think about everyone in the data ecosystem, and how our roadmap flows from this strategy.
 We will have another post that ties these strategies to specific tactics and a more detailed development roadmap.

 We aim to become a public company one day.
 The ethos and ambition of GitLab, which recently went public itself, is in our DNA.
-We are building a fantastic, open core data product that organizations large and small will love using and that, eventually, some will happily pay for.
+We are building a fantastic, open core DataOps data platform infrastructure that organizations large and small will love using and that, eventually, some will happily pay for.
 And we are building an organization where people love to work and are able to do the best work of their careers.

 The road ahead is long and the future is unknown, but there are several key elements of our strategy that we’ll follow, even if our specific tactics and features change.